← All essays

 That is the part I keep coming back to.

-Not because AI magically finishes products.
+Not because AI finishes products.
 It does not.
-The model gives you an output, and then you still have to have taste.
+The model gives you output.
+Then you still have to have taste.
 You still have to notice what is wrong.
 You still have to decide what matters.
-You still have to turn a spark into a system.

-But the distance between "wouldn't it be cool if..." and "I can try that this weekend" is collapsing.
+The distance between "wouldn't it be nice if..." and "I can try that this weekend" got shorter.
+I like that.